 Try to find a mammography center where the radiologist will talk with you about the results before you go home so you don't have to wait for a letter or a call from your doctor.

-When you know you're going to have a challenging week (a mammogram coming up or a round of chemotherapy), don't plan to do things that are stressful for you (for example: balance the checkbook, cook dinner for 20, or run a big meeting at work).
+When you know you're going to have a challenging week (a mammogram coming up or a round of chemotherapy), don't plan to do things that are stressful for you such as paying bills, cooking dinner for a crowd, or running a big meeting.
 Use your support systems — friends, movies, yoga, prayer — to help you get through challenging times.

 Protect yourself from negative stories.
 If well-meaning people try to tell you stories about others struggling with cancer, stop them right away and say, "I only listen to stories with happy endings!"